cloudfoundry/uaa/docs/Access-Control-Manager-APIs.rst

 An object is an entity to which permissions are tied to and upon which access decisions are made.
 Objects typically contain an id, a name, type and a set of acls that determine permissions for a user.

-acls
+**Principal**
+A Principal is an entity to which permission can be granted.
+It can be a User or a Group.

+**ACL**

-The object acl is of the form
+The object acl is of the form (where PUID is a GUID for a Principal)

-"permission": ["user/group id 1", "user/group id 2", "user/group id 3"]
+"permission_name": ["PUID1", "PUID2", "PUID3"]

-The permissions are determined by the object type.
+The business meaning of the permission is determined by the object type and is to be interpreted by the client of the ACM.

+..
+DS: I don't get this section at all.
+I think I tidied it up so the
+.. terminology is clearer, but I still don't know why there are 3
+..
+PUIDs

+**Special Permissions**

-owner permission - The "owner" permission on an object gives it's users/groups the ability to modify any part of the object including deleting the object itself.
+- owner permission - The "owner" permission on an object gives it's users/groups the ability to modify any part of the object including deleting the object itself.

 .. grant permission - The "grant" permission on an object gives it's users/groups ability to assign the
 .. same or lower rights to another user/group on that object